On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: ERROR DETECTION AND CORRECTION

 \subsection{Error detection}

-At the beginning of this section, we will focus on spanning trees (c.f. \cref{sec:further_definitions}) for two reasons.
+At the beginning of this section, we will focus on spanning trees\footnote{A spanning tree is an undirected graph, in which every pair of nodes is connected by exactly one path.} for two reasons.
 First, they are a simple class of examples.
 But also, as we will see, they impose particularly strong graphical assumptions.

 \paragraph{Error detection in spanning trees}